cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 Unicode everywhere
 ==================
 The LDAP protocol specifies that attributes name and values must be stored in Unicode with the UTF-8 representation.
-There are some limitation in the attribute name that can use only ASCII letter (uppercase and lowercase), number and the hypen (but not as a leading character).
+There are some limitation in the attribute name that can use only ASCII letter (upper and lowercase), number and the hypen (but not as a leading character).
+WHen you want to use a value in any ldap operation you must convert it to UTF-8.
+The ldap3 library will try to convert from your default encoding to UTF-8 for you, but you may set another input encoding with the ``set_config_parameter('DEFAULT_ENCODING', 'my_encoding')`` function in the ldap3 namespace.
+Values returned by the LDAP search operation are always encoded in UTF-8.

 The ldap3 package
 =================